• Blood is a fluid connective tissue.

 • volume to supplying critical proteins for blood clotting and immunity.

-• medium for exchange of vital minerals such as sodium and potassium
+• medium for the exchange of vital minerals such as sodium and potassium

 • helps to maintain a proper pH (acid-base) balance in the body, which is critical to cell function.